aljovica/watermark/README.md

       "id": "6f3769db-8ba4-4071-b9f8-aa8d08de06b7"
     }
     ```

+2. HEAD /v1/document/{id}

+    Has no body, but writes a header named "watermarked" with either "done" or "in progress".
+The id parameter is
+    the result of the previous request.

-2. GET /v1/document/{id} where the id is the result from the first endpoint and is returning following body:
+3. GET /v1/document/{id} is returning following body:
     ```
     {
       "watermark": "watermark-journal-Bruce Wayne-The Dark Code",